 Choose Your Protein Wisely, and Not Too Much

 Methane possesses 23 times the global warming potential of carbon dioxide, and in Australia, agriculture is the most significant contributor of methane (59.5%).
 To put this in another context, overall global livestock production accounts for more greenhouse gas emissions than the entire transportation system.
-The AGTHE recommends 2-3 serves of meat or alternatives per day and 2 1/2 – 4 serves of dairy.
-For many of our critically ill patients, adequate protein of high biological value is of the upmost importance.
+The Food Guide recommends 2-3 serves of meat or alternatives per day and 2 1/2 – 4 serves of dairy.
+For critically ill patients, adequate protein of high biological value is of the upmost importance.
 On the other hand, for a large majority of population, an excess consumption of meat may be paving the way to a lifetime of chronic disease.

 Become an Expert on Sustainable Seafood